International Multi Award Winning

 What happens if you become ill and can't attend?

 I have an amazing back up photographer who I trust dearly and whenever I get a birth booking she is automatically prepared to go on call in my place for those amount of hours that I should be 'out of service' should I fall into a family emergency ( anything to do with A&E!) if I become ill, or should I have another birth booking within the same 4 week period just so that we have all bases covered so that your special moment is captured regardless of events out of the universe's control.
 Please note that bless her heart despite being on standby and doing some of the hard work with me by being on call too, she's never yet had to attend a birth in my place!
+But for peace of mind for everyone I wouldn't be without her!

 I am sure you have so many more questions!!
 Please get in touch, I'm happy to answer as many as I can - write me a list!
 We can meet for a cuppa or chat online.
 Remember this is YOUR journey.
 YOUR Birth.
 YOUR story.
 I'm just there to help you remember it in a beautiful, tender and honest way.